What makes the Electrom better than a conventional e-bike?

 What is the lowest temperature at which the Electrom can operate?

-The Electrom meets the legal description for a motor-assisted bicycle in most jurisdictions and does not require a license.
-The Electrom does have all of the lights, signals and horn required on a scooter or motorbike for safe operating practices.
+The Electrom meets the legal description for a motor-assisted bicycle (e-bike) in most jurisdictions and does not require a license.
+The Electrom does have all of the lights, signals, and horn required on a scooter or motorbike for safe operating practices and it is likely that an interested user could register their Electrom as a Moped or Motorcycle in some jurisdictions.

 What are the estimated operating costs for the Electrom?

-The electrom is thoughtfully designed for longevity and is simple to maintain.
-Based on the power costs in British Columbia (hydroelectric) and by employing good maintenance practices it is estimated that the Electrom’s operating costs (using an assumed component life of 10,000/15,000 hours for the major items) are around C$0.07/km.
+The Electrom is thoughtfully designed for longevity and is simple to maintain.
+Based on the power costs in British Columbia (hydroelectric) and by employing good maintenance practices it is estimated that the operating costs of the Electrom (using an assumed component life of 10,000/15,000 hours for the major items) are around C$0.07/km.

 How long (KM driven/years) do the brake pads last before they need to be replaced?